Double-sided painting

 A double-sided painting is a canvas which has a painting on either side.
 Historically, artists would often paint on both sides out of need of material.
 The subject matter of the two paintings was sometimes, although not normally, related.

+Restoring and displaying double-sided paintings can pose additional challenges for museums and galleries.
+When repairing canvases, restorers must ensure that their restoration efforts do not damage the image on either side.
+They must also use stretcher bars that do not obscure either side of the image, and they cannot use crossbars to help keep tension.